JILA Research Professional Development

 While only one elective is required to complete the certificate, you are welcome to sign up for and participate in more than one elective.

-Please contact Lauren Mason and Christine Jackson to see if there is space available.
+Please contact Lauren Mason to see if there is space available.

 Many of the modules are designed for participation of graduate students in the second half of their studies.
-However, some electives, specifically PISEC, or programs concerning DEI are of interest for junior graduate students as well.
-We encourage you to speak to your research advisor and your graduate student mentor about it and to contact Lauren and Christine.
+We encourage you to speak to your research advisor and your graduate student mentor about it and to contact Lauren to discuss further.

 Contact Us